Dateline: Nogales, Mexico

 Meanwhile, Vietnam, Cambodia, and rapidly-growing Mongolia are also countries without extradition.
 I’d even argue that you could improve your business success by living in any of those countries — whether you were hiding out or not.

 Perhaps someone should start “no extradition tours” and force people to start businesses in fast- growing boom markets as “punishment”!
 Seeing as there is currently a lot of interest already for people to expand their freedoms and lifestyles abroad in these destinations, their openness to all without extradition treaty is an interesting facet to explore.
 Any takers?

 The Maldives, Vanuatu, and Tunisia are all non-extradition countries.
-Vanuatu is a tax-free nation and has an interesting citizenship by investment program.
+Vanuatu is a tax-free nation and has interesting citizenship by investment program.
 The Maldives are of increasing interest for real estate developers in the tourism space.
-Tunisia is an up and coming North African destination that may appeal to those who love the Mediterranean weather, culture, and history.
+Tunisia is an up-and-coming North African destination that may appeal to those who love the Mediterranean weather, culture, and history.

 So is Indonesia, where the economy has grown so fast a real estate bubble is developing at warp speed.
 That said, Jakarta is perhaps the cheapest city in the region.
 And, of course, Indonesia is home to Bali, a favorite of many nomads, as well.

 When in Africa – Ethiopia, Botswana, and Uganda

 In Africa, Ethiopia and Botswana, two of the continent’s star economies, don’t have any extradition treaties.
 Uganda is also in this boat.
 Those looking to venture into frontier markets can use this goal as an impetus for exploring opportunities on the continent.